Accelerating Large Language Model Inference with Self-Supervised Early Exits: Methodology

 For the implementation of these heads, we experimented with two initialization strategies: initializing the heads from scratch and copying the final classification head in order to fine-tune it.
-The difference between the two are analyzed in section \ref{sec:experiments}.
+The difference between the two are analyzed in Section~\ref{sec:experiments}.
+With the architectural choices established, we next describe the data and objectives used to train the early exit heads.

-The training of these heads is conducted in a self-supervised manner.
-We construct batches from various starting points (see Table~\ref{tab:starting_points}) in conversations to ensure coverage of diverse linguistic structures and token complexities.
-For each input, we infer the next token based on the model \(f_\theta\) and we compute a custom loss that compares the output from each early exit head to the output from the main model.
-The loss function for each head is defined as follows:

-where \(K\) represents the total number of classifiers\footnote{The total number of classifiers is just the number of early exit heads within the model.}, $\mathbf{p}_k$ denotes the output of the $k_{th}$ classifier with $\mathbf{p}_\theta$ being the output of the underlying model, CE is the cross-entropy loss, computed as: